 Electronic Reserves: Information for Faculty and Instructors

 The University of Delaware Library Electronic Reserves service scans paper copies of instructional materials submitted by faculty into PDF format and makes them available to University of Delaware students via DELCAT.
 Material to be scanned needs to be provided on 8.5″ x 11″ sheets of paper that can be processed by a scanner with an automatic document feeder.
 The University of Delaware Library will provide URLs to articles and book chapters requested for course reserve if these are held in its collection of electronic resources.

 Faculty and instructors are invited to participate in the University of Delaware Library Electronic Reserves service.
 A Course Reserve Reading List form in Microsoft Word format, specifically for processing Electronic Reserves material, can be downloaded below.
 You may submit a completed form and paper copies of materials at the Morris Library Circulation and Reserve Desk or through campus mail.
-At this time, Reserve staff cannot accept completed forms by email.

 Course Reserve staff will confirm receipt of your Electronic Reserves reading list and material via email.
 Confirmation will include a password, assigned by the library, which you will need to provide to registered students in your course in order for them to access your Electronic Reserves material in DELCAT.

 When library staff are reviewing documents submitted for Electronic Reserves they will be considering the four factors of Fair Use as provided by Copyright Law (Title 17, Section 107):

 - Effect on the Market for the Original